TrustedFirmwareWebsite/website/_posts/blog/2019-06-20-trusted-firmware-update-may19.md

 image: /assets/images/blog/mp1_avenger_tf_crop_1500x1500.png
 ---

-In the linked presentation PDF is a detailed progress update.
-It includes roadmaps and contribution statistics.
+In this post there is a link to the progress update for last month.
+The linked presentation also includes updated roadmap and contribution statistics.

 [Link to May update presentation](/docs/TrustedFirmware-Update-May-2019.pdf)